 Is the time you’re spending on your website worth the tradeoff in commission fees from the channels?
 If your rental or rentals are your business, rather than a hands-off side-hustle you’ll probably want to consider building a book direct website.

 If you’re willing to put some time, but not much effort into a book direct solution for your property, I’d probably recommend going with a templated website from a Property Management System provider.

 If you’re committed to putting considerable effort into growing your business and brand, I would recommend going with a more custom solution that requires more time, care and maintenance.
 This does, however, mean that you should be committing to executing the marketing efforts needed to make your website successful, like regular email marketing, blogging and SEO.
 For more information on how to make your website successful, check out the Book Direct Show.
 They have great resources and content if you really want to dive deep.

-You’ve decided you’d like to try to drive direct bookings for your vacation rental business.
-Now what?
+You’ve decided to drive direct bookings for your vacation rental business — now what?

 In the sea of the internet, you can find an ever growing number of solutions to consider if you’re taking the leap into direct bookings.
 Here are some of your options for easy templated websites: